phetsims/phet-info/intern-info/web-dev-intern-setup.md

     Press enter 4 times, leave the file path as default and the password blank.

-3. Copy the contents of ~/.ssh/id_rsa.pub from the VM to ~/.ssh/authorized_keys on figaro.
+3. Copy the contents of ~/.ssh/id_rsa.pub from the VM to ~/.ssh/authorized_keys on phet-server.
-4. You should now be able to sync the local VM database and document root with figaro by running ~/Desktop/sync.sh.
+4. You should now be able to sync the local VM database and document root with phet-server by running ~/Desktop/sync.sh.

 ######Common commands on the VM:
 * logs = displays the last 10 lines of the Tomcat logfile and appends it to the console in real time.